bucketco/bucket-javascript-sdk/packages/react-sdk/README.md

 }
 ```

-Note: To change the `user.id` or `company.id`, you need to update the props passed to `BucketProvider` instead of using these hooks.
+Note: To change the `user.id` or `company.id`, you need to update the props passed to `ReflagProvider` instead of using these hooks.

 ### `useClient()`

-Returns the `ReflagClient` used by the `BucketProvider`.
+Returns the `ReflagClient` used by the `ReflagProvider`.
 The client offers more functionality that
 is not directly accessible thorough the other hooks.

 ```tsx